 Because licensing requirements vary by state, those interested should contact their state board.
 For more information about regulatory licensure boards by state, contact the Association of Social Work Boards.

 Communication skills.Clients talk to social workers about challenges in their lives.
 To effectively help, social workers must be able to listen to and understand their clients' needs.

 Empathy.Social workers often work with people who are in stressful and difficult situations.
 To develop strong relationships, they must have compassion and empathy for their clients.

 Interpersonal skills.
 Being able to work with different groups of people is essential for social workers.
 They need strong people skills to foster healthy and productive relationships with their clients and colleagues.

 Organizational skills.
-Helping and managing multiple clients, often assisting with their paperwork or documenting their treatment, requires good organizational skills.
+Social workers must help and manage multiple clients, often assisting with their paperwork or documenting their treatment.

 Problem-solving skills.
 Social workers need to develop practical and innovative solutions to their clients' problems.

 Time-management skills.
-Social workers often have many clients.
+Social workers often have many clients and administrative responsibilities.
 They must effectively manage their time to provide adequate service to all of their clients.